The Hat

 The Hat is a Southern California fast-food restaurant chain specializing in pastrami dip sandwiches.
-This eatery, once local only to the San Gabriel Valley, has been offering its "World Famous Pastrami" to Southern California residents since 1951.
-Its customers consume 13 to 15 tons of pastrami per week.
+The eatery, once local only to the San Gabriel Valley, has been offering its "World Famous Pastrami" to Southern California residents since 1951.
+In 2000, it was stated that, in sum, its customers consume 13 to 15 tons of pastrami per week.

 History

-The original Hat Restaurant was located at the intersection of 3rd Street and Ford Boulevard in Boyle Heights (now known as East Los Angeles).
-The original location is now a King Taco.
-The second store was opened by a relative of the original founders Maurice Maretsky and Alvin Annenberg and located at Garfield & Valley in Alhambra.
-This store has been often represented as the original location but it is not.
-Although the 3 window design is the same as the original.
-The Hat has been serving World Famous pastrami dip sandwiches since 1951.
+The original The Hat restaurant is located at the intersection of Garfield Avenue and Valley Boulevard in Alhambra, California.
+The Hat has been serving pastrami dip sandwiches since 1951.
 The current company has kept to its roots by keeping its retro neon signs featuring a chef’s toque and the words "World Famous Pastrami”.

+In 1981, brothers Joseph (Joe) and Corky Conzonire purchased The Hat and became the new owners of the Alhambra location, which was the only The Hat store at the time.
+Joe Conzonire became the chain's sole owner following Corky Conzonire's death in 2021.